oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

     Activate CDO debugging.

-.. option:: -k CLIMATOLOGY
+.. option:: --climatology CLIMATOLOGY

     Specify the climatology you want to use (EC23: default).

-.. option:: -r RESOLUTION
+.. option:: --resolution RESOLUTION

     Only EC23: Specify the resolution of the climatology (r180x90 or r360x180).